Patagonian mara: Social behavior and reproduction

 Dens are dug during the breeding season for the young to be raised.
 Litters from one to 22 pairs are grouped together in these dens.
-Communal living provides protection from predators with the survival rate for young being higher in larger groups than in smaller groups.
+Communal living provides protection from predators, with the survival rate for young being higher in larger groups than in smaller groups.
 One pair visits the den at a time for around one hour and the other parents circle around the den.
 One or two pups are nursed at a time by a female.
 A female may sometimes nurse a young from another pair.
 While a female may prevent young other than her own from nursing her, some young are able to steal milk.
 Mothers do not actively cooperate in raising their young.
 For the first three weeks, young remain near the den.
 At this time, distance between individuals is low, with frequent body contact, huddling, allogrooming, and extended play among the pups.
 After this, the young are able to leave the den and graze with their parents.
 Young are weaned after 13 weeks.

 Maras make a number of vocalizations during grazing or slow locomotion.
-When seeking contact, a mara emits an inflected "wheet" while a low, repetitive grunt is made when following a conspecific.
+When seeking contact, a mara emits an inflected "wheet", while a low, repetitive grunt is made when following a conspecific.
 Maras tooth chatter and emit low grunts when threatened.
 They also produce a series of short grunts when grooming.
 Scent marking is used by maras for complex and intense social interactions.
 Maras stretch and sniff the soil and then sit upright with an arched back and the anogenital area flattened to the ground, a process known as anal digging.
 In addition, a male stands on his hind legs and urinates on a female's rump, to which the female responds by spraying a jet of urine backwards into the face of the male.
 The male's urination is meant to repel other males from his partner, while the female's urination is a rejection of any approaching male when she is not receptive.
 Both anal digging and urination are more frequent during the breeding season and are more commonly done by males.

 Status

 A Patagonian mara family in Southwick's Zoo - note pup nursing.

 Patagonian maras are considered to be a near threatened species.
 Historically, maras have ranged from north-central Argentina south almost to Tierra del Fuego.
 Nevertheless, maras have been greatly affected by hunting and habitat alteration and have been extirpated in some areas, including Buenos Aires Province.
 Mara skins have been used for bedspreads and rugs.

-A population as big as 200 maras lives in the Al Marmoom Desert Conservation Reserve, in the central part of the United Arab Emirates, possibly from escaped pets.
+A population of as many as 200 maras lives in the Al Marmoom Desert Conservation Reserve, in the central part of the United Arab Emirates, possibly from escaped pets.